Maresfield: Amenities

-The recreation ground wasn't legally transferred until 1899 when Alexander Münster had inherited all of the Maresfield Estate from his friend Pechell, though the plaque on the lamp at the entrance to the ground records the gift from the Pechells.
+The recreation ground was not legally transferred until 1899 when Alexander Münster had inherited all of the Maresfield Estate from his friend Pechell, though the plaque on the lamp at the entrance to the ground records the gift from the Pechells.

 Freedom of the Parish

 The following people and military units have received the Freedom of the Parish of Maresfield.